 Diarrhoea: the origins are different (intestinal parasite, thermatique shock, dietary imbalance) and this disorder may just be a phase if the turtle continues to feed and live normally.

 Dehydration: To prevent it, the turtle should always have access to water.
 A turtle with sunken eyes and no urine is probably dehydrated.

 Anorexia: a sick turtle will tend not to eat.
 And anorexia is often the result of other diseases.
-Anorexia can also be caused by stress due to a change of environment (new enclosure, death of a partner) or a food that does not fit him.
+Anorexia can also be caused by stress due to a change of environment (new enclosure, death of a partner) or a food that does not fit them.

-Rhinitis causes nostrils flows, the turtle should be dewormed before being treated with antibiotics if rhinitique comes from mycoplasma.
+Rhinitis causes nostrils flows - the turtle should be dewormed before being treated with antibiotics if rhinitique comes from mycoplasma.

 Sepsis caused by an untreated infection that is spreading throughout the body.
 The turtle is then slaughtered with red spots observed on its members or its plastron.

 Stomatitis: infection occurring in the oral cavity, usually out of hibernation or when the turtle is very weak.
-When the tongue is reached is called glossitis, causing anorexia and salivation.
+When the tongue is reached this is called glossitis, causing anorexia and salivation.

 Abscess: localized collection of pus in the skin of the turtle necessarily leads to surgery.

 Dermatitis humidity: terrarium turtles can suffer from excess of moisture which causes small blisters to appear on the skin or on the shell.
-Treat applying betadine on the affected areas.
+Treat by applying betadine on the affected areas.